poppy-project/pypot/doc/dynamixel.rst

 Opening/Closing a communication port
 ------------------------------------

 In order to open a connection with the device, you will need to know what port it is connected to.
-PyPot has a function named :func:`~pypot.dynamixel.get_available_ports` which will try to auto-discover any compatible devices connected to the communication ports.
+Pypot has a function named :func:`~pypot.dynamixel.get_available_ports` which will try to auto-discover any compatible devices connected to the communication ports.

 To create a connection, open up a python terminal and type the following code::